Wednesday, October 18

 Please Wait to be Seated: Sedentary Behavior and the Importance of Keeping Children Active

-Professor Ali McManus earned her doctorate from the University of Exeter, and held a faculty position at the University of Hong Kong for 18 years before joining the faculty at the University of British Columbia Okanagan in 2013.
+Ali McManus is an associate professor with the School of Health and Exercise Science, University of British Columbia Okanagan.
+She earned her doctorate from the University of Exeter, and held a faculty position at the University of Hong Kong for 18 years before joining the faculty at the UBC Okanagan in 2013.

 Wednesday, November 1